trevormunoz/automation/jupyterhub/README.md

 # jupyterhub

-set up a jupyterhub server on a cloud server
+set up a jupyterhub on a remote server

 ### Prerequisites
 * SSL certificate